Shatterstar: Sexual orientation

 Rictor and Shatterstar kiss.
 From X-Factor (vol. 3) #45.
 Art by Marco Santucci.

 Although Shatterstar was revealed to have a designated "genetic bond mate", Windsong (whom he never met and is now deceased), in the Mojoverse, he later claimed that even though he was fully capable physically, he had never felt any romantic love—indicating a form of asexuality—and has long felt "lacking", even in his native dimension.

 This has since been retconned to be a lie on Shatterstar's part, as it is revealed in his revised origin in his 2018 mini-series that he already had a sexual/romantic relationship with his gladiatorial mentor/partner Gringrave, which ended when she betrayed him by tricking him into becoming a murderer, causing him to rebel against Mojo V.

 Since then his emotional state has been fluctuating.
 While in X-Force, he displayed emotion, having developed a close—and somewhat ambiguous—friendship with Rictor.
 X-Force writer Jeph Loeb hinted that Shatterstar had romantic feelings for Rictor and was planning on making the two a couple, but he left the title before he could make this happen.

 Writer Peter David reflects that being the subject of "prolonged exposure to Earth" and around Rictor changed things for the warrior, and he began to develop a real romantic capacity.
-In X-Factor (vol. 3) #45 (August 2009), Shatterstar and Rictor kiss.
+In X-Factor (vol. 3) #45 (August 2009), Shatterstar and Rictor kiss, marking the first on-panel male-male kiss between two mainstream male superheroes in mainstream Marvel comic book history.
+X-Factor editor Jody Leheup knew that the kiss would make "a cool moment for the fans" but stated it had not occurred to him that it would be such an important scene to gay and straight comic fans.
+He also remarked on the need to not over-hype the scene as he and David "really want[ed] things like this to be seen as normal."
 Shortly after the issue was published, David confirmed Rictor and Shatterstar's relationship on his blog and expressed his desire to explore it further.